 - Report phishing emails by forwarding them to email@example.com

-Find more cybersecurity dos and don’ts on the ITS website.
+Find more cybersecurity dos and don’ts on the ITS Ten Security Tips for Students webpage.

 Learning online can offer great flexibility, but it's a different experience than the face-to-face classroom.
 Don't underestimate the need to stay organized and plan your time wisely.
 Getting a handle on a few skills will make your online learning experience more successful.

-Know the habits and expectations you need to have a successful online experience.
-Learning online will take motivation, self-direction, and a realistic knowledge of your personal learning preferences and abilities.
-We highly recommend enrolling in the self-paced Learning Online @ FSU course in Canvas.
+Learning online takes motivation, self-direction, and a realistic knowledge of your personal learning preferences and abilities.
+We recommend enrolling in the self-paced Learning Online @ FSU course in Canvas.
 It's non-credit bearing and full of information to help you succeed in the online learning environment.

 Regardless of your location, you can access library resources remotely.
 You'll find databases, tutorials, workshops, and other helpful resources in the FSU Libraries for Students Canvas org site (all students are enrolled automatically).
 For recommended research resources and ways to connect with your librarians, look for "Library Tools" in your Canvas course navigation.